 \section{Discussion}

-Assuming that the underlying computer simulator is deterministic up to the machine precision and the statistician is confident about the choice of the simulator (i.e., GP model with Gaussian correlation), fitting the model to a data set with $n$ points in $d$-dimensional input space requires computation of the determinant and inverse of $n \times n$ correlation matrices for several $\theta$ values.
+Assuming that the underlying computer simulator is deterministic up to the machine precision and the statistician is certain about the suitability of a GP model with Gaussian correlation as the emulator, fitting the model to a data set with $n$ points in $d$-dimensional input space requires computation of the determinant and inverse of $n \times n$ correlation matrices for several $\theta$ values.
 In Section~\ref{sec:nugget}, we conducted a simulation study to explore space-filling designs (specifically maximin Latin hypercube designs) for different combinations of $(n, d)$ that can lead to near-singular correlation matrices.
-In Section~\ref{sec:iterative}, we proposed an iterative approach, that is also a generalization of the popular approach, to construct a new predictor $\hat{y}_{\delta, M}$ that has higher prediction accuracy compared to $\hat{y}_{\delta}$ - the one with the popular approach.
+In Section~\ref{sec:iterative}, we proposed an iterative approach, that is also a generalization of the popular approach, to construct a new predictor $\hat{y}_{\delta, M}$ that has higher interpolation accuracy as compared to $\hat{y}_{\delta}$ --- the predictor from the popular approach.
 Lemmas~1, 2 and 3 show that $\hat{y}_{\delta, M}$ converges to the BLUP as the number of iterations ($M$) increases.
-The lower bound $\delta_{lb}$, proposed in Section~\ref{sec:nugget}, also allows us to use a non-zero nugget only when required, and minimizes the number of iterations when required (i.e., $\delta_{lb}>0$) to reach the desired tolerance of prediction accuracy.
+The lower bound $\delta_{lb}$, proposed in Section~\ref{sec:nugget}, also allows us to use a non-zero nugget only when needed, and in this case minimizes the number of iterations required to reach the desired interpolation accuracy.

 There are a few important remarks worth noting.
-First, the methodology developed here can also be adapted in the Bayesian framework.
-For computing the posterior distribution of the parameters and the predictor, $R^{-1}$ needs to be computed for several realizations of $\theta$, and a nugget is often used to overcome the near-singularity problem (e.g., Taddy et al. 2009).
-The proposed lower bound $\delta_{lb}$ can be used for defining a prior for $\delta$, i.e., the search should be limited to $[\delta_{lb}, 1)$, because $\delta < \delta_{lb}$ may lead to near-singular cases.
-One can also use the iterative approach to further improve the prediction accuracy.
+First, the methodology developed here can also be adapted to the Bayesian framework.
+For computing the posterior of the parameters and the predictor, $|R|$ and $R^{-1}$ need to be computed for several realizations of $\theta$, and a nugget is often used to overcome the near-singularity of $R$ (e.g., Taddy et al. 2009).
+The proposed lower bound $\delta_{lb}$ can be used for defining a prior for $\delta$, i.e., the search should be limited to $[\delta_{lb}, 1)$.
+One can also use the iterative approach to further improve the interpolation and/or prediction accuracy.